Fire worship

-Worship or deification of fire (also pyrodulia, pyrolatry or pyrolatria), or fire rituals, religious rituals centred on a fire, are known from various religions.
+Worship or deification of fire (also as pyrolatry or pyrolatria, and occasionally as pyrodulia as a nuanced academic comparison to pyrolatria when considering latria and dulia as respectively direct and symbolic types of veneration of divinity, so as pyrodulia when the fire is deemed to symbolically represent a divinity rather than be the object of direct worship), or fire rituals, religious rituals centred on a fire, are known from various religions.
 Fire has been an important part of human culture since the Lower Paleolithic.
 Religious or animist notions connected to fire are assumed to reach back to such early prehuman times.

 Indo-European religions

-In Indo-European languages, there were two concepts regarding fire: that of an animate type called h₁n̥gʷnis (cf. Sanskrit agni, Serbian oganj, enji, English ignite from Latin ignis, Polish ogień and Russian ogon), and an inanimate type *péh₂wr̥ (cf. English fire, Greek pyr, Sanskrit pu).
+In Indo-European languages, there were two concepts regarding fire: that of an animate type called h₁n̥gʷnis (cf. Sanskrit agni, Croatian oganj, enji, English ignite from Latin ignis, Polish ogień and Russian ogon), and an inanimate type *péh₂wr̥ (cf. English fire, Greek pyr, Sanskrit pu).
 A similar distinction existed for water.

 Fire rituals that are commonly found among Indo-European peoples have been firstly attested by the Vedas, with hymns dedicated to the fire god Agni.